bioimagesuiteweb/bisweb/docs/README.md

 If you simply want to rebuild one of these components, just run the individual script (e.g. `webbuild.sh` to rebuild the web application)

+_Note_: On MS-Windows replace .sh with .bat in the names above.

 ## Configuring and Building -- The Manual Way